MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/ec-dvd-playback-rate-change.md

 ## <a name="remarks"></a>Comentários

-Esse evento é gerado no domínio do título.
+Esse evento é gerado no domínio de título.

-A *taxa* de reprodução é o inverso da *velocidade* de reprodução.
-Por exemplo, se a velocidade de reprodução for 2x, a taxa será 0,5.
+A *taxa de* reprodução é o inverso da velocidade de *reprodução.* Por exemplo, se a velocidade de reprodução for 2x, a taxa será 0,5.

 ## <a name="requirements"></a>Requisitos